michalurbanski/bkgames/README.md

 # bkgames

-Application identifies the least recently watched teams.
+The application lists teams from the most recently to the least recently watched.

+Based on the output it can be determined which teams to watch next.

+# Configuration file (in progress)
+TODO

 # How to use?

-To run the application, navigate to the ```'src'``` folder and execute:
+Go to the application folder and execute:

 ```
 python -m bkgames
 ```

-TODO: packages installation (requirements.txt)

-# How to install
+# How to install (in progress)

 __Note__: this functionality is in progress, which means that you can install app as a package, but it won't work correctly yet.